The influence of magnetic fields in Cloud-Cloud Collisions: Global Physical processes

 Secondly, during \FRAG, \LAT\ is non-homologous: the central parts of the layer converge on the $x$ axis faster than the outer parts.
 This drags the forming filaments into radial orientations, so that instead of feeding material into a multitude of small isolated cores, the filaments channel material into a central monolithic hub.
 Here, competitive accretion promotes the formation of very high-mass stars.
 In addition, very low-mass stars are created more frequently by having their on-going accretion abruptly terminated by dynamical ejection.

-Some of the material arriving in the central core has already been converted into stars, but much of it arrives in the form of gas, and is therefore available to be accreted by existing stars, as well as forming additional stars.
-The stars form and grow in a single proto-cluster, and the resulting star cluster has a broad mass spectrum.
+Some of the material arriving in the central core has already been converted into stars, but much of it arrives in the form of gas, and is therefore available, either to be accreted by existing stars, or to form additional stars.
+Consequently the stars form and grow in a single proto-cluster, and the resulting star cluster has a broad mass spectrum.